 Car loan interest rates change frequently, so it’s important to keep track of them.
-Your loan’s interest rate influences how much you’re going to pay for month to month.
+Your loan’s interest rate influences how much you’re going to pay each month.
 And a lower interest rate can mean thousands of dollars in savings.
-Our rate table can help you know the best time to buy a new or a used car.
+Our rate table can help you know the best time to buy a new or used car.

 What’s the best credit score for a low-interest loan?

-Credit scores of 719 (for a new car) or 655 (for a used car) or higher will help you qualify for the lowest auto loan interest rates.
-Even if your credit score is lower, you may still qualify for a decent rate.
-If you don’t know your credit score, you can check it with myBankrate.
+Credit scores of 740 or higher — what’s considered very good — will help you qualify for the lowest auto loan interest rates.
+But even if your credit score is lower, you may still qualify for a decent rate.

 How can I get the best car loan interest rate?

-Borrowers with a lower credit score may see higher auto interest rates.
-If your credit score is on the lower end (around 500), some lenders may offer higher interest rates or longer loan terms, which can be a risk.
+If your credit score is on the lower end — 580 or lower — some lenders may offer higher interest rates or longer loan terms, which can be a risk.
 Taking steps to improve your credit score can go a long way toward getting a better interest rate and saving you hundreds or thousands of dollars if you are not in a rush to purchase a vehicle.

 What’s the difference between new and used car interest rates?

 Loans for newer cars tend to have lower interest rates than those for used cars.
-Lenders see newer cars as less of a risk — they’re less likely to break down, and lenders can identify exactly how much they’ll depreciate over time.
-Newer cars have more predictable resale value down the line than newer cars, and that predictability results in a lower interest rate.
+Lenders see newer cars as less of a risk — they’re less likely to break down and lenders can identify exactly how much they’ll depreciate over time.
+Newer cars also have more predictable resale value than older cars, and that predictability results in a lower interest rate.

-Estimate your monthly payments with our handy Auto Loan Calculator.
+Estimate your monthly payments with Bankrate’s auto loan calculator.